The Mini IVF protocol gives women with low egg reserve a chance to conceive their own biological children.

 The main disadvantage of the Mini IVF program lies in its length.
 Whereas a typical IVF cycle lasts about 6 weeks (from the start of birth control pill to the day of pregnancy test), the Mini IVF program can last 3-6 months before the outcome is known.
 A break cycle is usually necessary between Mini IVF cycles to allow the ovaries to return to their resting state before the next stimulation.

-In addition, the total cost of treatment is about the same for the Mini IVF program when compared to that of the conventional aggressive IVF protocol.
+In addition, the final treatment cost for Mini IVF is about equivalent to that of the conventional aggressive IVF protocol.
 The savings in medication cost is just diverted to cover a second Mini IVF cycle in order to produce more embryos.
 Lastly, while the Mini IVF program can help to produce more embryos, it cannot change the greatest challenge faced by many patients with diminished ovarian reserve, low egg quality.
 However, by creating a greater number of embryos than possible with a single cycle, the chance of having a normal embryo can be increased.

 In summary, for most patients undergoing IVF treatment, the standard approach of high stimulation to obtain more eggs can improve their chance to conceive.
 However, in women with extremely low ovarian reserve, a better choice may be to use the gentler stimulation of the Mini IVF protocol in order to accumulate embryos that can later be transferred into a more receptive uterine environment of the frozen cycle.
 For these women, less stimulation can mean more embryos and a better chance of success.